kemuelGermones/Trackero/README.md

 ### Description

-Is a project management tool that is intended to use as an internal tool within an organization that allows users to easily track, prioritize and resolve issues, bugs and tasks in a one central location.
+Trackero is a project management tool that is intended to use as an internal tool within an organization that allows users to easily track, prioritize and resolve issues, bugs and tasks in a one central location.

 ### Requirements